Frequently Asked Questions

 How can we perform surgeries at so much less than the actual cost?

 Animals still receive the same anesthetics, pain medications and sterile surgical procedure they would at a general practice, however The Spay Neuter Veterinary Clinic of the Sandhills is a not for profit organization.
 What this means is that the price that we charge owners and rescue groups is LESS than what it actually costs us to do surgery.
-We are able to operate below cost through funding received from the non-profit Companion Animal Clinic of the Sandhills, who is a 501(c) (3) organization.
-CAC depends on grants, donations and fundraising events to support the Spay Neuter Clinic.
-CAC was able to purchase our building and equipment through donations and grants.
+We are able to operate below cost through funding received from the non-profit Spay Neuter Initiative Program, who is a 501(c) (3) organization.
+SNIP depends on grants, donations and fundraising events to support the Spay Neuter Clinic.
+SNIP was able to purchase our building and equipment through donations and grants.
 They also help to subsidize the additional cost per surgery as needed.
 Our clinic specializes in spay neuter surgeries and has all the anesthetic equipment needed for surgeries.
 Since our veterinarians and staff focus on spay and neuter surgeries, we are able to perform between 30-60 surgeries per day depending on the number of doctors.

 What is the green line next to the incision?